 You can take a trip to the Historic District, where you will learn a lot about Naples.
 Visit the Neapolitan Historical Society, the Naples Depot Museum, the Naples Zoo, or the Waterside Shops.
 There are also many historic buildings, such as the Old Town Hall.

 Founded in the late 1880s by a former Confederate general John Stuart Williams and his business partner Walter N. Haldeman, publisher of the Louisville Courier-Journal, the name Naples became known when promoters described the bay as surpassing the bays of Naples, Italy.

 Louisville newspapers reported news from Naples and surrounding areas to encourage others to take an interest in the Florida development community.
 Naples remained slow, but newspapers ran ads praising southwest Florida and comparing it to Naples, Italy.

+There are several charter airports in the area, but they are usually used only by residents of their affluent community or those flying in, or for charter aircraft.
 If you want to see Naples from the water, Pure Florida Naples is the best choice, offering delicious lunch and dinner cruises.
-Off the beaten track, you can buy souvenirs from local artists and artisans in the NAPALES.
+Off the beaten track, you can buy souvenirs from local artists and artisans in the city.

 If you are looking for a unique and charming piece of Neapolitan history, then you should look no further than the historic Palm House.
-Located near the Naples pier on 12th Avenue South, it is considered the oldest house in Naples.
-In 1954 Julius Fleischmann's vision for Naples, Florida, became a reality and included an attraction with rare birds.
+Located near the Naples Pier on 12th Avenue South, it is considered the oldest house in Naples.
+In 1954 Julius Fleischmann's vision for Naples became a reality and included an attraction with rare birds.
 The Olde Naples Building has been interspersed with many things since it was built in 1853, but it is still one of the most iconic buildings in the city.

 Bonita Springs, a shopping mall with more than 1,000 shops and restaurants, is a must-see place to shop.